Who can use this feature?

 The Under review by Cerby chip appears only on cards where the Cerby team has acknowledged the issue and is working on it.

-You can also contact the Cerby support team directly from the card by clicking the contact our Support team link.
+When provided, you can also contact the Cerby support team directly from the card by clicking the Contact our Support team link.

-By clicking the right arrow () in the automation issue card, you can access the issue details screen, as shown in Figure 6.
+By clicking the right arrow () on the issue card, you can access the issue details screen that includes the following information and elements:

 The Total number of accounts card